Telesys

 Telesys was an Atari 2600 game developer and publisher that released six games, all in 1982, before going out of business.
-Their slogan was "Fun in games."
+Their slogan was "Fun in games".
 Fast Food was one of their more well-known titles.

-The only catalog from Telesys (1983) indicated that the company planned to become a "full-line software company," releasing games, educational, and productivity software for home computers.
-The company folded before this happened.
+The only catalog from Telesys, dated 1983, indicated that the intent was to become a "full-line software company", releasing games, educational, and productivity software for home computers.
+Telesys folded during the video game crash of 1983 before this happened.
+Its Atari 2600 games ended up in bargain bins in stores such as Kay Bee Toys.